Kubernetes ConfigMap and Secret

 kubectl create configmap <map-name> <data-source>

-Where <map-name> is the name you want for ConfigMap and <data-source> is the directory, file, or literal value to draw the data from.
+Where \<map-name> is the name you want for ConfigMap and \<data-source> is the directory, file, or literal value to draw the data from.

-ConfigMaps and Pods
+### **ConfigMaps and Pods** <a href="#configmaps-and-pods" id="configmaps-and-pods"></a>

 You can write a Pod spec that attributes to a ConfigMap and configures the container based on the data in the ConfigMap.
 Note that the Pod and the ConfigMap must exist in the same namespace.